jeffbass/imagezmq/README.rst

 ====================================
-imagezmq: Transporting OpenCV images
+imageZMQ: Transporting OpenCV images
 ====================================

 Introduction
 ============

-**imagezmq** is a set of Python classes that transport OpenCV images from one computer to another using PyZMQ messaging.
+**imageZMQ** is a set of Python classes that transport OpenCV images from one computer to another using PyZMQ messaging.
 For example, here is a screen on a Mac computer showing simultaneous video streams from 8 Raspberry Pi cameras:

 .. image:: docs/images/screenshottest.png

-Using **imagezmq**, this is possible with 11 lines of Python on each Raspberry Pi and with 8 lines of Python on the Mac.
+Using **imageZMQ**, this is possible with 11 lines of Python on each Raspberry Pi and with 8 lines of Python on the Mac.

 First, run this code on the Mac (or other display computer):